 Table of Contents

-In this article, we are going to look at what are the possible options available to users in terms of monitoring for their applications hosted in Google Cloud Platform.
-Graphite and Grafana are one example of the great tools available for monitoring time-series metrics for your cloud hosted applications.
+In this article, we are going to look at what are the possible options available to users in terms of monitoring their applications hosted in the Google Cloud Platform.
+Graphite and Grafana are examples of the great tools available for monitoring time-series metrics for your cloud-hosted applications.

 The easiest way to get started is to jump onto MetricFire’s free trial where you can try out Graphite and Grafana in just a few minutes.
 You should book a demo with MetricFire’s team and talk about your monitoring strategy!

-This article assumes basic familiarity with Cloud platforms such as Google Cloud, Azure Cloud and basics of monitoring applications.
+This article assumes basic familiarity with Cloud platforms such as Google Cloud, and Azure Cloud, and basics of monitoring applications.
 If you need to know more about Graphite and Grafana, check out our Graphite intro here, and our Grafana intro here.

 Introduction to Google Cloud Platform